 While we had been to Italy several times before, we had never set foot in Sicily.
 In July 2019, we decided to fix this mistake and travel to the largest island in the Mediterranean.
-We started our week-long journey in Sicily by spending one day in Palermo, the capital of the island, also known as ‘the most conquered city in history’.
+We started our 7-day Sicily itinerary by spending one day in Palermo, the capital of the island, also known as ‘the most conquered city in history’.

 Before our trip, some people told us we should leave Palermo as soon as we land because there’s nothing to see or do in the city.
 I strongly disagree and I’m glad I ignored this piece of advice.
 This just proves that other people’s travel experiences don’t necessarily predict your own!

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

 When you walk around Palermo, you’ll notice that the city is characterised by an interesting mix of cultures.
 This is due to the various nations that have dominated Sicily over time.

 You’ll find architectural masterpieces with elements from Arab, Roman, Greek, and Gothic styles, charming outdoor restaurants serving genuine Sicilian dishes, centuries-old markets full of fresh produce and an exciting street food scene.
 On top of that, there are hardly any tourists around, which means that you’ll get to experience the authentic local culture.

 In this post, I’ve put together a list of the best things to do in case you only have one day in Palermo.
 All of the places mentioned below can be reached on foot if you’re willing to walk a few kilometers.
 Just remember to carry sunscreen and a (reusable!) water bottle with you if you’re visiting the city in the summertime since the midday heat is brutal!

 P.S.
 If walking around the entire day sounds too exhausting, you might want to check out this hop-on hop-off bus tour option, which takes you nearby all the places mentioned in this article.